CMYanko/demo-iq-server/nginx/README.md

 To create and run the Nginx proxy, Nexus Repository Manager and DockerHub proxy, run:

 ```
-docker-compose up -d --build
+./demo-setup.sh
 ```

-Subsequent runs can use docker-compose without the build for nginx:
+Subsequent runs can use docker-compose without the build for nginx or the need to create the persistent folders:

 ```
 docker-compose up -d